 If you win; you will receive a personal phone call of congratulations!
 All winners will be posted on www.nvdreamtag.org in early July.
-There will be one winner per species for Deer, Elk, Antelope, Desert (Nelson) Bighorn Sheep, and California Bighorn Sheep.
+There will be one winner per species for Deer, Elk, Antelope, Desert (Nelson) Bighorn Sheep, California Bighorn Sheep, and Black Bear.

 Who pays the tag fees for Dream Tags?
 Who pays the license fees for winners who have no license?

-The Community Foundation of Western Nevada purchases the tags from NDOW and will purchase the hunting license for a winner if applicable.
+The Community Foundation of Northern Nevada purchases the tags from NDOW and will purchase the hunting license for a winner if applicable.

 If I am a winner, how will I receive my Dream Tag?

-After the winners are selected and their eligibility (Hunter Ed, license, revocations, return cards, etc.) is verified by NDOW, the Community Foundation of Western Nevada’s contractor will mail the tags.
+After the winners are selected and their eligibility (Hunter Ed, license, revocations, return cards, etc.) is verified by NDOW, the Community Foundation of Northern Nevada’s contractor will mail the tags.

 How does NDOW ensure that the winners of Dream Tags are eligible to receive a Dream Tag?